Ultimate Fighting Championship: Early 1990s competition

-Tightening up of the rules
+Evolution of the rules and format

 Although UFC used the tagline "There are no rules" in the early 1990s, the UFC did in fact operate with limited rules.
 In a UFC 4 qualifying match, competitors Jason Fairn and Guy Mezger agreed not to pull hair—as they both wore pony tails tied back for the match.
 The UFC had a reputation, especially in the early days, as an extremely violent event.

 UFC 5 also introduced the first singles match, a rematch from the inaugural UFC featuring three-time champion Royce Gracie and Ken Shamrock, called "The Superfight".
+Gracie and Shamrock developed a rivalry after UFC 1 and were the biggest starts of early UFC, but the tournament format proved unreliable to match both competitors.
 "The Superfight" began as a non-tournament match that would determine the first reigning UFC Champion for tournament winners to face; it later evolved into a match that could feature either title matches or non-title matches.

-The "Superfight" would eventually completely phase out tournament matches.
+Despite the introduction of the "Superfight", the UFC continued to use one-night tournaments intermittently.
+UFC 9 was the first event to feature exclusively singles bouts, before the return of tournament in the next events.
+UFC 12 in 1997 introduced two weight categories: heavyweight and lightweight, marking the beginning of the UFC's transition from its original openweight format.
+The lightweight division was later divided into middleweight and welterweight, while the heavyweight division was divided into heavyweight and light heavyweight.
+UFC 17 in 1998 was the last event to feature a tournament, with UFC Brazil: Ultimate Brazil onwards featuring only singles bouts.
+The format was briefly revived for UFC 23: Ultimate Japan 2 in 1999, which was ultimately the final UFC event to feature a one-night tournament, after which the tournament format was discontinued in favor of individual bouts and championship matches.
+The tournament format was later used on two occasions to determine champions for vacant divisional titles.
+In 2003, the UFC held a lightweight tournament following the vacancy of the UFC Lightweight Championship and in 2012, the format was used again for the newly established flyweight division, with a tournament held to determine the inaugural UFC Flyweight Champion.
+However, these tournaments were held across multiple events rather than as one-night tournaments, and the UFC continued to use individual bouts and championship matches as its standard format.